RoboCasa365 Leaderboard

 Training Steps: 250000

-Click a policy name to open its submission details (codebase, checkpoint, and additional information)
+Click a policy name to open its submission details (codebase, checkpoint, training configuration, and additional information)

 1 Benchmark scope